ATirelli/special-guacamole/c++/README.md

-# demultiplexing_pipeline
+# Demultiplec++
-Repository containing the C++ implementation of the barcode-UMI demultiplexing pipeline for ONT sequencing data.
+A C++ implementation of the barcode-UMI demultiplexing pipeline for ONT sequencing data.